ajoshiawasthi/BreastCancerClassificationCode/README.md

 ## Overview

-This project compares seven machine learning classifiers on three breast cancer datasets with different measurement modalities.
+This project compares eight machine learning classifiers on three breast cancer datasets with different measurement modalities.
 The goal is to classify tumors as malignant or benign, focusing on recall (sensitivity) as the primary metric, since a missed malignancy is clinically more harmful than a false positive.

 ### Models Implemented
 - Logistic Regression (LR) (untuned baseline)